Resources for instructors

 Adopters can join an online Matter & Interactions discussion group.

-Here is a detailed summary of the important changes in the 3rd edition.
+Here is a summary of the important changes in the 4th edition.

-- Videos of lectures (see below): QuickTime videos of Ruth Chabay's lectures on mechanics and Matthew Kohlmyer's lectures on E&M. Instructors have found these useful for getting ideas and a sense of pacing.
+- Annotated videos of lectures: Videos of Ruth Chabay's lectures on mechanics and Matthew Kohlmyer's lectures on E&M, with annotations.
+Instructors have found these useful for getting ideas and a sense of pacing.
+Public student versions of these videos are available on the student web site.

 - Test questions: organized by chapter.

-Please contact Ruth Chabay or Bruce Sherwood to obtain these instructor resources.
-The publisher's own instructor web site is unfortunately not up to date but Wiley has up-to-date materials on DVDs that are available through us.
+To obtain these instructor resources, register at the instructor site, or contact Ruth Chabay or Bruce Sherwood.
 These materials are also available to instructors on the Resources tab of WebAssign "courses" that use the textbook.

 Introducing computational modeling